Monument to 1st Rhode Island Regiment

-The Monument to the 1st Rhode Island Regiment at Yorktown Heights, New York was erected on May 13, 1982, on the grounds of the First Presbyterian Church to commemorate the efforts of an American Revolutionary War unit composed predominantly of black soldiers that fought on May 14, 1781, under the command of Colonel Christopher Greene.
+The Monument to the 1st Rhode Island Regiment in Yorktown Heights, New York, was erected on May 13, 1982, at the Crompond Presbyterian Burying Ground to commemorate the efforts of an American Revolutionary War unit composed predominantly of black soldiers that fought on May 14, 1781, under the command of Colonel Christopher Greene.

 History

 The Monument was installed thanks to the civic advocacy of African American historian and Westchester community leader John H. Harmon; Harmon was the founder in 1969 of the Afro-American Cultural Foundation as well as executive director and the monument is a legacy of that institution.

-An engraved plaque on a large stone marker calls attention to the patriotism of the First Rhode Island Regiment; 140 out of 225 soldiers were Black, the largest percentage by far in any of the integrated armies.
-While two white officers and a guide killed in the deadly skirmish known as the Battle of Pine's Bridge had been commemorated earlier with a plaque at the site in 1900, the more than 40 who died in the battle had been overlooked.
+An engraved plaque on a large stone marker calls attention to the patriotism of the First Rhode Island Regiment; 140 out of 225 soldiers were Black, the largest percentage by far in any of the integrated military units.

+The Yorktown Heights area was the location of the Battle of Pine's Bridge, a minor yet exceptionally violent engagement during the American Revolutionary War that took place on May 14, 1781.
+Both commanding officers and between 27 and 45 of their soldiers were killed in the deadly skirmish by members of a Loyalist unit known as De Lancey's Cowboys.